 Form

 Unless the school planning committee requests and is granted a waiver by the Board, the school committee shall use any improvement plan format that has been established and approved by the Board.
-The SIP structure shall include the components set out in 703 KAR 5:225 and the elements required by KRS 158.649.
+The CSIP structure shall include the components set out in 703 KAR 5:225, Every Student Succeeds Act of 2015 (ESSA), and the elements required by KRS 158.649.

 In addition, the school council, school planning committee appointed by the or Principal if there is no council, shall review annually the school’s disaggregated student data and revise the school’s improvement plan, as required by applicable statute and regulation, to address any achievement gaps between various groups of students.